-- 1. At the prompt, type SC.
+- At the prompt, type SC.
 The usual system configuration prompts appear.
-(See SC Load or Change System Configuration) - 2.
-Type any new configuration data or press RETURN at each prompt until the system displays: RECEIPTS PER TRANS: <1-3>: - 3.
-Type the number of receipts (1-3) to be printed for each card-generated receipt request and press RETURN. - NOTE: This option affects only the card-generated receipt requests.
-Requests issued from the data terminal (GR command), generate single receipts. - 4.
-If you wish to change additional system configuration parameters, continue to do so.
+(See SC Load or Change System Configuration) - Type any new configuration data or press RETURN at each prompt until the system displays: RECEIPTS PER TRANS: <1-3>: - Type the number of receipts (1-3) to be printed for each receipt request at the Series 1000 keypad and press RETURN. - NOTE: This option affects only the receipt requests generated from the Series 1000 keypad.
+Requests issued from the data terminal (GR command), generate single receipts. - If you wish to change additional system configuration parameters, continue to do so.